 Currently, there is no public market for our units, common stock or warrants.
-Our units have been approved for listing on the Nasdaq Capital Market, or NASDAQ, under the symbol "BCYPU" on or promptly after the date of this prospectus.
-We expect the common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Ladenburg informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions, provided that no fractional warrants will be issued upon separation of the units and only whole warrants will trade or be exercisable.
-Once the securities comprising the units begin separate trading, we expect that the common stock and warrants will be listed on NASDAQ under the symbols "BCYP" and "BCYPW," respectively.
+We have applied to list our units on the NASDAQ Capital Market, or NASDAQ, under the symbol "BCYPU".
+We expect that our units will be listed on the NASDAQ Capital Market on or promptly after the date of this prospectus.
+We cannot guarantee that our securities will be approved for listing on NASDAQ.
+We expect the common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Ladenburg informs us of its decision to allow earlier separate

 We are an "emerging growth company" under applicable federal securities laws and will be subject to reduced public company reporting requirements.
 Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 27 for a discussion of information that should be considered in connection with an investment in our securities.
+See "Risk Factors" beginning on page 26 for a discussion of information that should be considered in connection with an investment in our securities.
 Investors will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.